 The Holy Spirit was sent by the Father and the Son, to convict the world of sin, righteousness, and judgment.
 The third Person in the Trinity awakens and regenerates those who are being saved, indwells every believer, distributes spiritual gifts, produces spiritual fruit in the lives of the redeemed, and guides, instructs, equips, and empowers believers for Christ-like living and service.

 The church is the universal body of Christ comprised of all regenerated persons from all generations, a living spiritual body of which Jesus Christ is the head.
 The local church consists of a particular body of believers who gather together for worship, prayer, fellowship, evangelism, discipleship, and community and global witness to a lost world.

 Christian baptism is the immersion in water of the one who professes faith in Jesus Christ.
 While we do not baptize infants, we dedicate them to the Lord, that they might be raised in the admonition and instruction of the Lord, thereby one day coming to personal saving faith.
 Jesus instituted what we refer to as the Lord’s Supper as a commemoration of his death, to be practiced until he returns.
-West Hills observe the Lord’s Supper three Sundays a month during worship, and once a month in our life groups.
+West Hills observe the Lord’s Supper every Sundays as a part of our worship.

 Jesus Christ will one day personally and bodily return to earth with his angels, exercising his role as final Judge and consummating his kingdom.
 There will be a bodily resurrection of the just (believers) to eternal blessedness in God’s presence, and of the unjust (unbelievers) to judgment and eternal punishment.
 God will establish a new heaven and a new earth, where God will dwell with his people and “will wipe every tear from their eyes, and death shall be no more, neither shall there be mourning nor crying nor pain anymore, for the former things have passed away.”